xiam/scavenger/README.md

 # Photopy

-A command line tool for importing photos into a hierarchical directory structure.
+Photopy is a command line tool that imports media files into a nice directory layout.

 Example:

 ```
-photopy -from /media/UsbStick -to ~/Photos -max-procs 6 -dry-run
+photopy -from /media/UsbStick -to ~/Photos -max-procs 3 -dry-run -try-exiftool
 ```

-The directory structure is generated according to the creation date found in the image's EXIF data.
+The directory layout is guessed from the EXIF creation date.
+EXIF metadata is provided by `libexif` or `exiftool`.

-An imported set of photos would look like this:
+This is an example of how the final directory layout could look like:

 ```
 cd ~/Photos